jmmvkr/jvk_unicode_converter/README.md

 # jvk_unicode_converter
-A Unicode converter library that focus on conversion between UTF-8 and UTF-16 strings
+An Unicode converter library in C++ that focus on conversion between UTF-8 and UTF-16 strings

 ## Usage